CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

     Getter for the admin of the contract. ownership agent is the admin (cruvedao).

+    Emits: `SetAdmin`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `admin` |  `address` | New Admin |

+    !!!note
+        This function is only callable by the `admin` of the contract.

     ??? quote "Source code"